Business SIP Explained

 A key issue is that if the Internet Service Provider (providing your Internet connectivity) cannot guarantee that your traffic will be forwarded onto your ITSP (providers of the SIP Trunks) without further delays, the data may be passing through multiple networks before it gets to your ITSP.
 Even if interconnects are in place, these may change and your service may suddenly deteriorate.

 Using an ITSP that is also an ISP (Internet Service Provider), such as Spitfire, means that the data packets are delivered directly to the voice network and assembled as a telephone call without any extra delay.
-This guarantees that you have a single provider who, with the right circuit, can guarantee call quality and ensure ISDN30e call quality.
+This guarantees that you have a single provider who, with the right circuit, can guarantee call quality and ensure ISDN30e call quality, within the M25.

 Standard ADSL is NOT suitable to carry voice – the packets arrive with varying delays, sometimes slowly, sometimes all in a rush, sometimes correctly.
 When using ADSL, most calls might be fine – but if the network suddenly gets congested, call quality suffers, or the call cuts out altogether.